-At December 31, 2006, AVANT's principal sources of liquidity consisted of cash and cash equivalents of \$40,911,539 compared to cash and cash equivalents at December 31, 2005 of \$23,419,434.
-AVANT's cash and cash equivalents are highly liquid investments with a maturity of three months or less at the date of purchase and consist of time deposits and investments in money market mutual funds with commercial banks and financial institutions, short-term commercial paper, and U.S. Government and other investment grade debt securities.
-At December 31, 2006, all investments were in money market mutual funds.
+At December 31, 2007, AVANT's principal sources of liquidity consisted of cash and cash equivalents of \$15,657,980 compared to cash and cash equivalents at December 31, 2006 of \$40,911,539.
+AVANT's cash and cash equivalents are highly liquid investments with a maturity of three months or less at the date of purchase and consist of time deposits and investments in money market mutual funds with commercial banks and financial institutions.
+At December 31, 2007, all investments were in money market mutual funds.
 Also, AVANT maintains cash balances with financial institutions in excess of insured limits.
 AVANT does not anticipate any losses with respect to such cash balances.